 Medium telephoto lens.

 The Nikon AF-S DX Micro 85mm f/3.5G ED VR is a versatile lens in every sense.
-Though the focal length of the lens is 85mm the fact that this is a DX format lens makes it 127mm when you mount it on a DX format camera such as a D500.
+Though the focal length of the lens is 85mm the fact that this is a DX-format lens which makes it 127mm when you mount it on a DX-format camera such as the D500.

-This is a macro lens and produces beautiful life-sized reproduction images of small creepy crawlies, flowers and other small subjects when working from its closest working distance.
+This is a macro lens and produces beautiful life-sized reproductions of small creepy crawlies, flowers, and other small subjects when working from its closest working distance.

 The minimum focusing distance of the lens is 11.26-inches.
 That’s just short of a full one foot of working distance.
-Ideally you can work from further away.
+Ideally, you can work from further away.
 And that’s the beauty of long lenses.
 First, they don’t obscure the incident light falling on the subject.
-Second, they don’t scare away the small creepy crawlies.
+Second, they don’t scare away live subjects.

 Auto-focusing is powered by Nikon’s Silent Wave Motor technology.
 This technology ensures that focusing is silent and accurate.
 Though it is faster than the modern Stepping Motor technology that most lens manufacturers have introduced.

 11. Nikon AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR

 The AF-S Nikkor 28-300mm f/3.5-5.6G ED VR lens is a great walk-around lens that gives you a phenomenal focal length range of 28mm all the way to 300mm.
 It basically means you can mount this one lens onto your camera and have no reason to take it off.
 It shoots portraits, street photos, vacation photos, landscapes, sports, and everything in between.

 Yes, the lens is a bit slow at the long end of the focal length range.
 It is only f/5.6 when fully extended.
 But for most photographers, this should suffice.